-Emission estimates of all pollutants reported within the UK inventories are made based on operatorreported estimates where these are available (1998 onwards), and trade association (UK Oil and Gas) periodic research for earlier years.
-For upstream oil & gas production sites, since 1998 operators submit annual returns via the Environmental Emissions Monitoring System (EEMS) regulated by the BEIS Offshore Inspectorate, which includes emission estimates of NMVOC, CO2, CH4, CO, NOx (as NO2), SOx (SO2) and fluorinated gases reported by emission source and (where appropriate) fuel type.
+Emission estimates of all pollutants reported within the UK inventories are made based on operator-reported estimates where these are available (1998 onwards), and trade association (UK Oil and Gas) periodic research for earlier years.
+Since 1998 oil & gas production site operators have submitted annual returns via the Environmental Emissions Monitoring System (EEMS) regulated by BEIS OPRED, which includes emission estimates of NMVOC, CO2, CH4, CO, NO_x (as NO2), SO_x (SO2) and fluorinated gases reported by emission source and (where appropriate) fuel type.
 Under 1B2ai, emissions are reported from: